ivadomed/ivadomed/docs/source/configuration_file.rst

 WandB account to track experiments on WandB, however, you can still train ivadomed models without an account, since the metrics are logged on Tensorboard by default.

+We recommend defining the project/group/run names such that hierarchy is easily understandable.
+For instance, ``project_name`` could be the name of the dataset or the problem you are working (i.e. brain tumor segmentation/spinal cord lesion segmentation etc.), the ``group_name`` could be the various models you are willing to train, and the ``run_name`` could be the various experiments within a particular model (i.e. typically with different hyperparameters).

 .. jsonschema::